Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 comparison against the same executable with no book has a valid audit and does not include a neutral value in its pre-specified confidence intervals.

+For a long calculation, use `--checkpoint-every 500`.
+Each completed position is first written and flushed to a small companion file.
+After 500 positions, the generator atomically rewrites the complete output, state, and manifest, then removes the companion file.
+On `--resume`, any companion-file entries are replayed before the next search.
+This avoids rewriting the complete result set after every position while retaining completed positions after an interruption.

 ## Testing

 Start with a small test for one start position.
 Use one line from `data/records321_14_random_setup` as `<initial board>`.